priyanka-senthil/priyanka-senthil/README.md

 ## 🚀 About Me

-I am a Machine Learning Engineer with a strong foundation in Data Analytics Engineering.
+I am a Data Scientist with a strong foundation in Data Analytics Engineering.
 Currently pursuing a Master's degree at Northeastern University, I am passionate about leveraging data and machine learning to drive impactful business solutions.
 With over **3 years** of professional experience, I specialize in developing data-driven models, conducting comprehensive analyses, and translating insights into actionable recommendations.

 ## 💼 Experience